Tools Your Doctor Will Use to Diagnose RA

 - Complete blood count (CBC)

-There are several survey-type tools that have been developed to help doctors determine extent of RA disease activity.
+There are several survey-type tools that have been developed to help doctors determine the extent of RA disease activity.
 These usually focus on joint activity, swelling, pain levels, and disability.
-Some, like the DAS 28 include blood tests in the assessment.
-These measures include, but are not limited to the following: 1-3
+These measures include, but are not limited to the following:1-3

 - Health Assessment Questionnaire (HAQ): consists of the Physician Global Assessment (PGA), which is a binary yes/no clinical evaluation of presence of pain or swelling in any of 13 joints, bilaterally and the Patient Global Assessment (PtGA) asks patients to rate pain on a linear scale and to assess their ability to perform everyday tasks.